KieronKretschmar/MentorGG_ImplementationDocumentation/DockerRegistry.md

 mentorgg.azurecr.io/mentorinterface    0.1.1	           45e385ace141        2 minutes ago       217MB
 ```

+### Pushing an Image
-To push your image run `docker push`
+After you have built your image and given it the correct tag, run `docker push

 ```shell
 $ docker push mentorgg.azure.io/mentorinterface:0.1.1